btotharye/instill-bot/README.md

 2. Bring up action server - `rasa run actions --actions actions`
 3. Then talk to it/test it via the CLI with - `rasa shell`

-# Local Deployment
-You can follow the normal [Rasa Open Source Install](https://rasa.com/docs/rasa/user-guide/installation/) instructions to install this project locally.
+You can find more information at [Rasa Open Source Install](https://rasa.com/docs/rasa/user-guide/installation/) for instructions to install and setup Rasa locally.

 ## Action Server
 This assistant does require the action server to be running.
 More information on what this is can be found at [Rasa Action Server](https://rasa.com/docs/rasa/api/rasa-sdk/#running-the-action-server)